-- 1. The Chairperson may call the meeting to order only if a quorum of executives and non-executive general members is present in person.
+1. The (Co)President(s) may call the meeting to order only if a quorum of executives and non-executive general members is present in person.
 If a quorum does not exist, the meeting is not qualified to conduct business.
-A general member may not appear by proxy or mail ballot. - 2.
-The meeting must be open to all applicable general members.
-General members must receive notice of the meeting in accordance with, the constitution.
+A general member may not appear by proxy or mail ballot.

+2. The meeting must be open to all applicable general members.
+General members must receive notice of the meeting in accordance with the constitution.